da4throux/MMM-Paris-RATP-PG/README.md

 ### Common in Transportation lines
 * maximumEntries: optional, int, default = 2, //if the APIs sends several results for the incoming transport how many should be displayed
 * converToWaitingTime: optional, boolean, default = true, // messages received from API can be 'hh:mm' in that case convert it in the waiting time 'x mn'
-* maxLeterrsForDestination: optional, int, default = 22, //will limit the length of the destination string
+* maxLettersForDestination: optional, int, default = 22, //will limit the length of the destination string
 * concatenateArrivals: optional, boolean, default = true, //if for a transport there is the same destination and several times, they will be displayed on one line
 ### autolib
 * type: mandatory: autolib